kjiang95/selenium-ide-js-converter/README.md

 ```

 #### Modification:
-To add more command or change some variables name in converted JavaScript files, you can checkout 'mappingOrder' variable in 'interpretOrder' function.
+To add more commands, clone repo 'https://github.com/kvnjng/selenium-ide-js-converter.git' and edit the 'mappingOrder' variable in 'interpretOrder' function (engine.js).